How do I order a test, how long will it take, and what will it cost?

 - With regards to who pays for tests, many of our cases our already referred to us by NHS hospitals around the UK, although individual eligibility may depend both on cancer type and whether or not we are already a service provider to your local NHS Trust.
 Costs may also be covered under private medical insurance policies or you can opt to self-pay.

 - Greater than 95% of samples are consistently reported (click here to see live data) within the specified target turn-around times (TATs), but sometimes factors beyond our control mean that tests need to be repeated or that additional information and/or material is required before the analysis can commence.
-Such samples will always be reported as quickly as possible but may exceed target turn round times.
+Such samples will always be reported as quickly as possible, but are likely to exceed these target turnaround times.
 Additionally, some samples may not meet the minimum requirements to be eligible for analysis, meaning that unfortunately they will have to be returned untested.
 To minimise the risk of this, please take a look at our full sample requirements page.